Skip to Main Content

 - Learn how to read critically: ACC Support & Services offers free online workshops

-- ACC Learning Labs can help you learn how to take notes while you read chapters in your textbook
+- ACC Learning Success Services can help you learn how to take notes while you read chapters in your textbook

 - Student Lingo offers a great tutorial on Reading Comprehension

 Common Parts of Textbooks

 Common Parts of Chapters

 - What will the author's main point be?

 - What do I know about this now?